Do you have symptoms of estrogen dominance? Such as…

 -Address your mineral deficiencies, specifically calcium, magnesium, potassium, zinc, and copper (instead of playing the supplement guessing game)!
 I use hair analysis on myself and my clients for this very purpose.

--Increase hormone synthesis promoters in the diet using food: Thyroid (T3), Vitamin A (animal sources, like liver), Vitamin E, copper and bright lights (red light therapy, sun, etc).
+-Increase hormone synthesis promoters in the diet using food: Thyroid (T3), Vitamin A, Vitamin E, copper and bright lights (red light therapy, sun, etc).

 -Decrease hormone synthesis blockers: unsaturated fats (PUFA), excess estrogen (hormone replacement, birth control, or liver malnutrition to adequately detoxify used estrogen), ultraviolet light, x-rays, and excess iron (from fortified foods, vitamins, or muscle meat heavy diet).